 The joint update from HLTH and MMHA has not shown the same degree of progress seen in the MHRB and MAG updates.
 Overall, their work continues to focus on preliminary planning for A Pathway to Hope, a comprehensive and seamless system of mental health and substance use services for children and youth, including their expansion of the voluntary system of care.
 The Representative remains concerned that the more urgent recommendations, such as the right to retain personal items that do not pose a safety risk and access cultural supports when detained, have not seen more progress.
 Although efforts have been made to improve voluntary services, involuntary services continue to be a concern for the Representative, as current trends show that involuntary youth mental health admission rates continue to trend higher than voluntary admission rates.
-RCY's monitoring data of involuntary and voluntary mental health hospitalizations and trends of unique patients' admissions under 19 years old from FY2018/19 to FY2022/23 show that children and youth in both the overall admissions and unique cases, are more likely to be involuntary rather than voluntary admissions, with 2,759 unique youth patients with one or more involuntary mental health hospitalizations in 2022/23.
+RCY's monitoring data of involuntary and voluntary mental health hospitalizations and trends of unique patients' admissions under 19 years old FY2020/21 to FY2022/23 show that both the overall admissions and unique cases continue to be higher for involuntary admissions compared to voluntary admissions, with 2,009 unique youth patients with one or more involuntary mental health hospitalization in 2022/23.